 - Have you got all your paddling equipment?
 Boat, paddle, BA or PFD and helmet if you’re on moving water!

 - Clothing… have you got the right clothes for the job?
 Find out more about the types of clothing you can wear when kayaking in our article Kayak clothing: what you need to wear on the water .
 In short have you packed your: cag, wetsuit/paddle top and shorts, wet boots, BA, helmet and spraydeck?

 Now we’ve dealt with the equipment aspect of the check, it’s worth also thinking about…

 - Always take your mobile phone in a waterproof pouch.
 You should always have a way of calling for help!
 Keep it close by too.
 If you can’t reach it, it’s no use.
-Think about taking a charging pack or ‘brick’ with you too, just incase you run out of battery.
+Think about taking a charging pack with you too, just incase you run out of battery on longer paddles.

 - Have you packed your dry bag with the essentials for the paddle ahead?
 Drinking water, hot drinks, snacks, suncream, spare clothes, warm clothing, towel, hats/gloves.
+You need to be prepared to paddle in the warm summer weather.
 It’s worth also considering a small first aid kit with things like plasters, painkillers, bandages, rehydration sachets, antiseptic wipes and insect spray.

 - Know your limits.
 Don’t push the boundaries when you don’t have to.
 Paddle in areas you know and are suitably experienced for.
 If you want to push on further, why not take a few courses or join a club first to get the skills you need?
+Or find your local club to paddle with.
 Better safe than sorry!

 Always tell someone where you’re going and when you plan to be back, just incase they need to raise the alarm.
 And don’t forget your British Canoeing membership card if you’re on a licenced waterway!